Jon A. Jensen: Military career

 Jensen enlisted into the Iowa Army National Guard as a Private (PV1) combat medic in November 1982.
 He served for six and a half years and reached the rank of Staff Sergeant before attending the Army's Officer Candidate School, and received his commission upon graduation in 1989.
 As a second lieutenant, he was assigned to the 1st Battalion of the 168th Infantry Regiment of the 34th Infantry Division.
 He was deployed to Kuwait in 2001, Stabilization Force in Bosnia and Herzegovina in 2003 as a major and Iraq in 2007 as a lieutenant colonel and in 2009 as colonel for a second deployment to Iraq.

+Personal life

+Jensen is married to Cindy A. Schmid, with whom he is the father of three children.